sr99622/qthread_test/README.md

 threads, the main thread of the program is blocked by entering a polling loop to wait for the completion of all three worker threads.

-The worker threads signal completion of their task by setting a finshed flag when they are done.
+The worker threads signal completion of their task by setting a finished flag when they are done.
 It is important to note that the calling thread must set the finished flag to false in each of the worker threads prior to launching.